cmc-aau/hpc-docs/docs/slurm/jobcontrol.md

  2380         dRep ab12cd@bio 1-01:36:22  12-22:23:38  80   300G  R   general bio-oscloud02
 ```

+To show only your own jobs use `squeue --me`.
+This is used quite often so `sq` has been made an alias of `squeue --me`.

 ???
 "Job state codes (ST)"
       | Status	Code | Explaination |
       | --- | --- |